-Welcome back to ventifashion.com!
-If you follow along on Instagram, then you know I spent this last weekend at ACL, the big music festival in Austin, TX.
-It feels like only yesterday I was writing about my very first time attending ACL, and now I’ve checked it off the to-do list for the fourth year in a row!
+Festival season is upon us!
+Actually, I should say festival season is upon some of us.
+The rest of us have to wait a few more months for our turn.
+If you are a regular reader of the site, then you know I typically indulge in festival season during the month of October when ACL, the big music festival in Austin, TX takes place.
+It feels like only yesterday I was writing about my very first time attending the event, and now I’ve checked it off the to-do list for four consecutive years!
 Needless to say, I’ve picked up a few tips when it comes to attending a festival.
-From what to wear, how to save, and why to bring with you, I’ve got you covered.
+From what to wear, how to save, and what to bring with you, I’ve got you covered.

 How to Survive a Music Festival in Style

 OUTFITS | What to Wear to a Music Festival without Trying too Hard